softwaresecured/burp-testcase/README.md

 - Click save

 ### Run the scans
-- Click the proxy tab and right click the reqeust to `/case_encode` and click "Scan"
+- Click the proxy tab and right-click the reqeust to `/case_encode` and click "Scan"
 - Click "Scan configuration" and click "New" to create a new scan profile
 - Under the issues reported section, select the "Select individual issues" radio button and disable all issues
 - Search for "BCheck" and enable only "BCheck generated issue"